 Photographer: Zac Frackelton

 Manolo studied shoemaking informally and at the source, by visiting the best Italian shoe factories and interrogating the artisans about their craft.
-Settling in London in 1969, just one year later, he opened his first boutique on Old Church Street, in Chelsea.
-In 1971 he developed his inaugural shoe for a runway show of the most prominent British fashion designer of the time, Ossie Clark.
+Settling in London in 1969, he pursued his passion for design and in 1971 he developed his inaugural shoe for a runway show of the most prominent British fashion designer of the time, Ossie Clark.
+Shortly afterwards, he opened his first boutique on Old Church Street, in Chelsea.
 In those early days, Manolo never left his shop.
 His magnetic personality created an atmosphere of beauty and fascination for customers and friends such as Bianca Jagger, Rupert Everett, David Hockney and Anna Wintour.

 Manolo has always been a sophisticate, with a personal style belonging to another time, or perhaps existing outside of time altogether.
 He found the bulky platforms and wedges of the ‘70s boorish and inelegant, so he designed sleek stiletto heels and persuaded his female customers to adopt his more refined sense of femininity.
 The stiletto has yet to fall from grace.